Hilbert transform, spectral filters and option pricing: Numerical results

 \subsection{Polynomially decaying characteristic functions}

-We present results for the FL and FGM methods for a process with a polynomially decaying characteristic function, i.e.\ the variance gamma process.
-Figures \ref{fig:N=all_U=trunc_L=0_85_VG} and \ref{fig:N=all_U=1_15_L=0_85_VG} show the results of tests for single and double-barrier options where we have applied exponential filtering as described in Section \ref{sec:Back_num}.
+We present results for the FL and FGM methods for a process with a polynomially decaying characteristic function, i.e.\ the VG process.
+Figures~\ref{fig:N=all_U=trunc_L=0_85_VG} and \ref{fig:N=all_U=1_15_L=0_85_VG} show the results of tests for single and double-barrier options where we have applied exponential filtering as described in Section~\ref{sec:Back_num}.

 The performance for a low number of dates shows a good improvement with the addition of filtering for both the FGM and FL methods.
-This demonstrates that the performance of the sinc-based discrete Hilbert transform of polynomially decaying functions can be improved even when the polynomial decay is a true representation of the function shape and not simply an artefact of the fixed-point algorithm as was the case in Section \ref{sec:Res_exp}.
+This demonstrates that the performance of the sinc-based discrete Hilbert transform of polynomially decaying functions can be improved even when the polynomial decay is a true representation of the function shape and not simply an artefact of the fixed-point algorithm as was the case in Section~\ref{sec:Res_exp}.
 For a higher number of dates, the error convergence vs grid size for the FGM method is improved so that it is the same as the FL method with or without filtering.
 This is a significant improvement as the FGM method has the advantage over the FL method that its computation time beyond a small threshold is independent of the number of dates, unlike the linear increase of the FL method.

-This is demonstrated by the results shown in Figures \ref{fig:N=all_U=trunc_U_L=0_85_VG_CPU} and \ref{fig:N=all_U=1_15_L=0_85_VG_CPU}.
+This is demonstrated by the results shown in Figures~\ref{fig:N=all_U=trunc_U_L=0_85_VG_CPU} and \ref{fig:N=all_U=1_15_L=0_85_VG_CPU}.
 The filtered methods show the best performance for all dates; filtered FL is the best performing method for low numbers of monitoring dates and filtered FGM is the best performing method for higher numbers of dates.

 \FloatBarrier